-- Breach published national, state, or local standards relating to solid waste or litter control; - Substantially increase the demand for potable water in excess of available supplies or distribution capacity without also including provisions to adequately accommodate the increased demand, or is unable to provide an adequate on-site water supply, including treatment, storage and distribution; - Substantially increase the demand for the public collection, treatment, and disposal of wastewater without also including provisions to adequately accommodate the increased demand, or is unable to provide for adequate on-site wastewater system; or - Result in demand for expansion of power or telecommunications service facilities without also including provisions to adequately accommodate the increased or expanded demand. - a.
+- Breach published national, state, or local standards relating to solid waste or litter control; - Substantially increase the demand for potable water in excess of available supplies or distribution capacity without also including provisions to adequately accommodate the increased demand, or is unable to provide an adequate onsite water supply, including treatment, storage and distribution; - Substantially increase the demand for the public collection, treatment, and disposal of wastewater without also including provisions to adequately accommodate the increased demand, or is unable to provide for adequate on-site wastewater system; or - Result in demand for expansion of power or telecommunications service facilities without also including provisions to adequately accommodate the increased or expanded demand. - a.
 Wastewater Requirements: Construction and operation of the project would not involve discharges of untreated domestic wastewater that would violate water quality control board requirements.
 Stormwater runoff would be negligible.
 There would be no impacts anticipated. - b, d, e.
 Construction of New Facilities, Sufficient Water Supply and Adequate Capacity: No new or expanded wastewater facilities would be required for the project because operation would not require these services.
-There would be no impacts anticipated.
+There would be no impacts anticipated. - c.

-- c.
 New Stormwater Facilities: All required drainage facilities for the project would be built in conformance with the standards contained in the "County of El Dorado Drainage Manual," as determined by Development Services during the grading and building permit processes.
-As proposed there would be no impacts. - f, g.
+The project would be conditioned to comply with the County requirements.
+Impacts are anticipated to be less than significant.

+Potentially Significant Impact Potentially Significant Unless Mitigation Incorporation Less Than Significant Impact No Impact f, g.
 Solid Waste Disposal and Solid Waste Requirements: Operation of the ground equipment shelter would not generate solid waste or affect recycling goals.
 There would be no impacts anticipated.